Adopted by the 49th World Medical Assembly, Hamburg, Germany, November 1997,

 The obligation to continuously improve one’s professional ability and to rigorously evaluate the methods one uses has long been a fundamental tenet of the ethical codes of physicians.
 According to these codes, a physician must always strive to maintain and increase his/her knowledge and skills.
 The physician shall recommend only examinations and treatments that are believed to be effective and appropriate according to the best available evidence-based medicine.

-Physicians and health care institutions have an ethical and professional obligation to strive for continuous quality improvement of services and patient safety.
+Physicians and health care institutions have an ethical and professional obligation to strive for continuous quality improvement of services and patient safety, as stated in particular in WMA International Code of Medical Ethics, the Lisbon Declaration on the Rights of the Patient and the Resolution on Standardisation in Medical Practice and Patient Safety.
 These guidelines are intended to articulate the ethical grounds for these obligations and to strengthen quality review practices.

 Ethical guidelines for health care quality improvement matter to all physicians, as well as to institutions providing health care services for patients, those providing continuous quality improvement services to assist physicians and organizations, health care payers and regulators, patients, and every other stakeholder in the health care system.